Free ArtNet Monitor

 Network

 The IP address of your network adapters are displayed for your convenience.
-Note that although the ArtNet specifications ask to use IP addresses from the 2.X.X.X range, in practice you can use any IP you want.
+Note that although the ArtNet specification asks for IP addresses from the 2.X.X.X range, in practice you can use any IP you want.
 In a local network, it is common to use addresses in the 192.168.1.X range.
 In all cases, giving fixed IP addresses to your computers is a good idea.

 Network configuration.
 Default ArtNet port 6454.